syncfusion-content/wpf-docs/wpf/Diagram/Getting-Started.md

 To add control manually in XAML, do the following steps:

 1. Add the following required assembly reference to the project, Syncfusion.SfDiagram.WPF .
-2. Import Syncfusion WPF schema  http://schemas.syncfusion.com/wpf or SfDiagram control namespace  Syncfusion.UI.Xaml.Diagram in XAML page.
+2. Import Syncfusion® WPF schema  http://schemas.syncfusion.com/wpf or SfDiagram control namespace  Syncfusion.UI.Xaml.Diagram in XAML page.
 3. Declare SfDiagram control in XAML page.

-N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
-Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to learn about registering Syncfusion license key in your WPF application to use Syncfusion components.
+N> Starting with v16.2.0.x, if you reference Syncfusion® assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
+Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to learn about registering Syncfusion® license key in your WPF application to use Syncfusion® components.

 {% capture codesnippet1 %}
 {% tabs %}